Synthetixio/synthetix/docs/content/contracts/Synthetix.md

     - [`Proxy`](Proxy.md): The Synthetix contract, which is [`Proxyable`](Proxyable.md), exists behind a `CALL`-style proxy for upgradeability.
     - [`Synth`](Synth.md): Synthetix manages the supply of synths.
 It keeps track of which ones exist, and they are all issued and burnt from the Synthetix contract.
 The Synthetix contract is also responsible for exchange between different synth flavours.
-    - [`FeePool`](FeePool.md): The Synthetix contract remits exchange fees as XDRs to the fee pool, and also uses it to keep track of historical issuance records for each issuer.
+    - [`FeePool`](FeePool.md): The Synthetix contract remits exchange fees as sUSD to the fee pool, and also uses it to keep track of historical issuance records for each issuer.
     - [`SynthetixEscrow`](SynthetixEscrow.md): The escrow contract keeps track of SNX owed to participants in the initial token sale, and releases them according to specified vesting schedules.
     - [`RewardEscrow`](RewardEscrow.md): This is similar to the SynthetixEscrow contract, but it is where the SNX inflationary supply is kept before it is released to Synth issuers.
     - [`RewardsDistribution`](RewardsDistribution): This contract works closely with RewardEscrow to release portions of the inflationary supply to different recipients.